MAVFusion: Efficient Infrared and Visible Video Fusion via Motion-Aware Sparse Interaction: Methodology

 Dynamic regions usually contain the most critical moving targets and salient semantic information in a scene, which require modeling long-range cross-modal dependencies.
 We employ an optical-flow-based motion mask $M \in \mathbb{R}^{H \times W}$ as a physical prior to guide the network to perform strong interactions only within active dynamic regions.

 First, the input feature map is partitioned into non-overlapping $p \times p$ patches, resulting in a total of $N$ patches.
 By applying adaptive average pooling with the same spatial scale to the mask $M$, we obtain a patch-level saliency score vector $S \in \mathbb{R}^{N}$.
-Based on a predefined retention ratio $\tau$ (Top-K ratio), we select the top-$k$ active patches, forming an index set $\Omega \subset \{1,\dots,N\}$, and retain their corresponding scores as soft weights $W$:
+Based on a predefined retention ratio $\tau=0.3$ (Top-K ratio), we set $k=\lfloor N\tau\rfloor$ and select the top-$k$ active patches, forming an index set $\Omega \subset \{1,\dots,N\}$, while retaining their corresponding saliency scores as soft weights $W$:

 It is worth noting that this relative ranking strategy is especially important for handling ego-motion or camera shake.
 Instead of a hard threshold, the Top-$K$ selection adaptively isolates foreground objects with the strongest relative motion, keeping computation limited and preventing costly full-frame processing.